The Honourable Marie-Claude Bibeau MP

 The Honourable Marie-Claude Bibeau was elected as the Member of Parliament for Compton–Stanstead in October 2015, and a few weeks later, she was appointed Minister of International Development and La Francophonie by Prime Minister Justin Trudeau.

-Helping Canada exercise its leadership on global health issues, she played a key role in ensuring that Canada hosted the Fifth Replenishment Conference of the Global Fund to Fight AIDS, Tuberculosis and Malaria in Montréal, Quebec, in September 2016, and that it will host the Women Deliver conference in Vancouver in 2019, which will bring together 6,000 people.
+Helping Canada exercise its leadership on global health issues, she played a key role in ensuring that Canada hosted the Fifth Replenishment Conference of the Global Fund to Fight AIDS, Tuberculosis and Malaria in Montréal in September 2016, and that it will host the Women Deliver conference in Vancouver in 2019, which will bring together 6,000 people.

-Finally, in light of the conflicts gripping the planet, Minister Bibeau intends to fight for the protection of civilians and humanitarian workers.
-In the House of Commons she strongly underscores the importance of respecting such humanitarian principles as humanism, neutrality, impartiality and independence.
+Finally, faced with the conflicts shaking the planet, Minister Bibeau intends to fight for the protection of civilians and humanitarian workers.
+In the House of Commons and elsewhere, she ardently defends the importance of respecting humanitarian principles: humanism, neutrality, impartiality and independence.

 Minister Bibeau’s partner is Bernard Sévigny, Mayor of Sherbrooke.
-She has a 17-year-old son, Mathieu.
+She has an 18-year-old son, Mathieu.